visionml/pytracking/ltr/README.md

  - [train_settings](train_settings): Contains settings files, specifying the training of a network.

 ## Train Settings
- The framework currently contains the following training settings:
+ The framework currently contains the training settings for the following trackers.

+### DiMP
+ - [dimp.dimp18](train_settings/dimp/dimp18.py): The default settings used for training the DiMP model with ResNet-18 backbone.
+ - [dimp.dimp50](train_settings/dimp/dimp50.py): The default settings used for training the DiMP model with ResNet-50 backbone.

+### ATOM
- - [bbreg.atom_default](train_settings/bbreg/atom_default.py): The default settings used for training the network in [ATOM](https://arxiv.org/pdf/1811.07628.pdf).
+ - [bbreg.atom_default](train_settings/bbreg/atom_default.py): The default settings used for training the network in ATOM.

 ## Training your own networks
 To train a custom network using the toolkit, the following components need to be specified in the train settings.
 For reference, see [atom_default.py](train_settings/bbreg/atom_default.py).